Avery-Hat/Counter-Strike-Case-Sim/README.md

 ## Tools
 Python3 via VSCode

+##How to
+Ran with Python3 on VSCode, pull everything into a folder, and run main.py via vscode or your IDE.
+Will update soon for pygame.

 ## What I learned
 Surprisingly, there aren't many coding projects that require user input or even creating them.
 It was fun utilizing basics such as those for the first time.
 A bit of time was also spent relearning python as I was stuck in C hell for the previous project before this.